simona5108/inet/showcases/ethernet/cutthrough/doc/index.rst

    :end-at: LayeredEthernetInterface
    :language: ini

-The encapsulation type :ned:`OmittedEthernetEncapsulation` is there for backward compatibility purposes
+The encapsulation type :ned:`OmittedEthernetEncapsulation` is there for backward compatibility purposes;
+it's a dummy encapsulation module required by the new layered ethernet model so that it is a drop-in replacement for the old one).

-dummy encapsulation/decapsulation module required by the new modular/layered ethernet model (its needed so that the new model is a drop-in replacement for the old one)
+.. **TODO** dummy encapsulation/decapsulation module required by the new modular/layered ethernet model (its needed so that the new model is a drop-in replacement for the old one)

 Also, the link speed is specified: